Ryan Conwell: Indiana State

 Conwell transferred to play for the Indiana State Sycamores.
 On December 16, 2023, he scored a career-high 27 points in a win over Ball State.
 During the 2023-24 season, Conwell averaged 16.6 points, 5.8 rebounds, and 2.5 assists per game earning second-team all-Missouri Valley Conference honors.
 After the season, he entered his name into the NCAA transfer portal.

 Xavier

 Conwell transferred to play for the Xavier Musketeers.
 On January 14, 2025, he scored a career-high 34 points with six threes in a victory against Villanova.
 On March 5, 2025, Conwell dropped 21 points versus Butler.
 On March 13, 2025, Conwell notched 38 points with seven threes in a loss to Marquette.
+He averaged 16.5 points, 2.7 rebounds, 2.5 assists and 1.3 steals per game.
 For his performance during the 2024-25 season, Conwell was named third-team all-Big East.

 Louisville

-On April 1, 2025, he transferred to Louisville.
+On April 1, 2025, Conwell transferred to Louisville.
+During the 2025–26 season, he averaged a team-high 18.8 points, 4.8 rebounds, and 2.7 assists per game, earning second-team All-ACC honors.
+He scored a season-high 32 points against NJIT on November 26, 2025, and later scored 31 points against NC State on February 9, 2026.
+He helped lead the Cardinals to a 24–11 record and to the second round of the NCAA tournament, where Louisville defeated South Florida before losing to Michigan State.

+Professional career

+On June 24, 2026, Conwell was selected by the Oklahoma City Thunder with the 37th overall pick in the 2026 NBA draft then immediately traded to the Miami Heat for pick 41 (Otega Oweh) and cash considerations.